Fanteria/custom-keyboard/README.md

 # Custom split keyboard

 This repository contains useful info about making custom keyboards, which I'm find during creating my own custom keyboard.
 First are some useful links obout building keyboards, components, shops, ...
-Second my notes about building keyboard and last some information about creating keyboard layout and flashing pro micro.
+Second my notes about building keyboard and last some information about software on pro micro like creating keyboard layout or flashing.

 ## Useful links